Welcome, new grad students!

 In this interactive workshop, you will learn tips and techniques for staying on track and managing your time.
 We’ll cover goal-setting, minimizing distractions and staying focused, and overcoming some of the most common challenges to staying on task.
 Participants will leave with strategies that they can apply immediately.
 The strategies we’ll cover are appropriate for students in any discipline.

-Prepare to maximize your time and energy this semester by taking advantage of software available to UW–Madison graduate students that can help streamline your workflow.
-This workshop, presented by Pete Valeo from Software Training for Students (STS), will introduce you to both basic and advanced software tools, including cloud storage services, notetaking apps, mobile scanners, research tools, tasks managers, password managers, lifestyle apps, and more.
+Prepare to maximize your time and energy by taking advantage of software available to UW–Madison graduate students that can help streamline your workflow.
+This workshop, presented by Pete Valeo from Software Training for Students (STS), will introduce you to basic and advanced software tools, including cloud storage services, note taking apps, mobile scanners, research tools, tasks managers, password managers, lifestyle apps, and more.
+Meet other graduate students at the post-event reception.

 Anytime - Successful Online Learning